Linnnnberg/16TypeDatabaseCN/tests/README.md

 ---

-**🎯 Goal**: Ensure the MBTI Roster application remains stable and functional as it evolves.
+**Goal**: Ensure the MBTI Roster application remains stable and functional as it evolves.